vagabond1215/RPG/README.md

 ## Setup

 1. Run `npm install` to install all dependencies.
+   - If you rely on an HTTP proxy, configure npm with the underscore-style environment variables (`npm_config_http_proxy` / `npm_config_https_proxy`) or add matching entries to `~/.npmrc`.
+The legacy dash-form names (`npm_config_http-proxy`) trigger warnings in npm 11 and will stop working in a future release.
+   - When adopting this repository in a new environment, upgrade npm itself with `npm install -g npm@latest` so the bundled CLI matches the current release.
 2. Use the maintenance scripts whenever you touch the shared data sets:
    - `npm run validate` checks the fauna and flora catalogs against their JSON schemas so broken entries never reach version control.
    - `npm run build:indexes` regenerates the derived Codex lookups under `dist/indexes/` after you edit animals or plants.